GIScience/gis-training-resource-center/content/Modul_3/en_qgis_classification_ex1.md

 # Geodata Classification Exercise 2: Overview map of the prevalence of food insecurity in Sierra Leone

 ### Aim of the exercise

-This exercise aims to create an overview map of the distribition of food insecurity in Sierra Leone at district level.
+The aim of this exercise is to create an overview map of the distribution of food insecurity in Sierra Leone at district level.
 To do this, we will visualize both the distribution of food insecurity and key infrastructure elements such as hospitals, airports and roads.

 ### Relevant Wiki Articles